autistic-symposium/blockchain-science-py/cointegration-bots/README.md

 <br>

-Select your favorite asset pairs to generate the data and the plot on their cointegration:
+Select your favorite asset pair to generate the data and the plot on their cointegration:

 Example: